lcdonaldson/Genesis/README.md

-# Decided to make this an index of sorts.
+# Index of repository codes.

 Python Repos - will start with py- (example: py-first_project)